Dekita/UICore/README.md

 Creates a list of CheckboxButtons using a map of String->Boolean to determine button names and default values.
 Provides events for when an option is toggled.

 ## RoundButton
 A simple round button you can use in your UI's.
-Featured within the OptinoSelector widget.
+Featured within the OptionSelector widget.
 Has events etc for when button is triggered.

 ## SimpleSlider
 A simple slider widget, currently only supports values from 1-9. (filler image goes wonky when using other values)